 Application does not show indexes supporting primary keys because the PRIMARY KEY definition is already included in the table definition.
 If DBMS makes no difference between constraint and index supporting such constraint, then such index may be excluded as well (for example, MySQL UNIQUE constraints/indexes).
 The reason is that such constraints are also going to be included in table definition.

-Foreign keys are identified by name of the child table and its columns used for the foreign key definition.
+Foreign keys are identified by the child table and its columns used for the foreign key definition.
 Foreign key is counted as changed if it has changed parent table, its columns, or on update/delete actions.

 Starting with version 1.7.0, the view is counted as changed if it has changed columns and/or their generic types, the same way as for table definitions.
 Before version 1.7.0 view was counted as changed if it has changed CREATE VIEW definition text.
 Obviously, this makes almost any view counted as the same to be considered as changed because of DBMS-specific syntax changes.